opds-community/drafts/opds-1.2.md

 This value is intended to make it easier for OPDS clients to display basic contextual information about the feed without requiring that those clients dereference, parse, and analyze linked resources.
 That said, the client MUST NOT assume this parameter to provide completely accurate information about the nature of the feed.
-Feed publishers SHOULD make an effort to ensure that this value is accurate.

-The complete media type for a relation to an Acquisition Feed SHOULD be:
+The complete media type for a relation to an Acquisition Feed MUST be:

 `application/atom+xml;profile=opds-catalog;kind=acquisition`

-The complete media type for a relation to a Navigation Feed SHOULD be:
+The complete media type for a relation to a Navigation Feed MUST be:

 `application/atom+xml;profile=opds-catalog;kind=navigation`